KankakeeCommunityCollege/foundation/_alumnis/maureen-powell.md

 sort_name: Powell Maureen
 degree: Associate Degree
 year: 1985
-preview_priority: 18
+preview_priority: 20
 portrait_image: uploads/maureen-linkedin_crop.jpg
+quote: >-
-quote: I applied to, visited, and was accepted by four-year universities.
+  I applied to, visited, and was accepted by four-year universities.
   When I graduated, though, I wasn’t ready to go away to school.
   Fortunately, KCC was there.
+staff_alumni: false
 ---

 <h4 class="blue-heading-small">What is your favorite memory of KCC?</h4>